SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/mikroe_environment3_bme688/README.md

 2. Click **Create** button on the example:

-    - **Third Party Hardware Drivers - BME688 - Environment 3 click (Mikroe) - I2C** if using the I2C interface.
+    - **Third Party Hardware Drivers - BME688 - Environment 3 Click (Mikroe) - I2C** if using the I2C interface.

-    - **Third Party Hardware Drivers - BME688 - Environment 3 click (Mikroe) - SPI** if using the SPI interface.
+    - **Third Party Hardware Drivers - BME688 - Environment 3 Click (Mikroe) - SPI** if using the SPI interface.

     Example project creation dialog pops up -> click Create and Finish and Project should be generated.
     ![Create_example](image/create_example.png)